Quantinuum: Optimization

 Among the primary uses for quantum computing is combinatorial optimization, as its applications extend to logistics, supply chain optimization, and route planning.

 In 2023, Quantinuum created an improved variational quantum algorithm for solving combinatorial optimization problems that uses minimal quantum resources and takes advantage of the H-Series’ all-to-all connectivity and native parameterized two-qubit gates.
 In 2021, Deutsche Bahn partnered with Quantinuum to explore how quantum computers can improve the rescheduling of rail traffic.

 Simulation

 In 2021, Nippon Steel Corporation used Quantinuum's algorithms to simulate the behavior of iron crystals in different configurations.
 The chemical simulation is so complex at scale that it cannot be accurately simulated on classical computers.

-Ownership

-Quantinuum is not listed on any stock exchange and is privately held.
-54% of the company is owned by Honeywell, and Ilyas Khan, the founder of Cambridge Quantum and Chief Product Officer of Quantinuum, is the next largest shareholder.

 Locations

 Quantinuum has a European headquarters in Cambridge, UK and a North American headquarters in Broomfield, Colorado.
 It has offices in Brooklyn Park, Minnesota, Washington, D.C., London (Victoria and St. James's), Oxford, and Tokyo.

+On 11 March 2026, Quantinuum set up a new R&D and operations center in Singapore.